kagisearch/kagi-docs/kagi/src/support-and-community/bug-reporting.md

 If you can, please censor the images.
 Otherwise, you can leave them out.
 If we need them, we will ask you to provide them another way.

-### I just have a question or want to chat with other Kagi users!
+### I just have a question or want to chat with other Kagi users

 If you are just looking to chat or need some help, you are welcome to join our [Discord server](https://kagi.com/discord).